Løvstakken Tunnel

-The Løvstakken Tunnel (Løvstakktunnelen) is a road tunnel in the city of Bergen in Vestland county, Norway.
-The tunnel connects the Fyllingsdalen area with the eastern part of the borough of Laksevåg and the city centre.
+The Løvstakken Tunnel (Løvstakktunnelen) is a road tunnel in Bergen Municipality in Vestland county, Norway.
+The tunnel connects the Fyllingsdalen area with the eastern part of the borough of Laksevåg and the city centre of Bergen.
 It was built in 1968 to improve connectivity with the newly developed area.
 The tunnel had an average daily traffic of 17,015 vehicles in 2007, down from 17,702 vehicles in 2000.
 The tunnel is 2045 m long.

 In 2002, a safety study by the German company Deutsche Montan Technologie found serious shortcomings in the tunnel's safety, and among 30 European tunnels studied, the tunnel was ranked in 27th place.
 To improve matters, the flammable polyethylene foam in the tunnel was removed, fire extinguishers and emergency phones were installed at 50 m and 250 m intervals respectively, surveillance cameras, emergency lighting, and emergency signage were introduced, and the speed limit was reduced from 70 to 60 km/h.
 This raised the safety standard to minimum requirements, but the traffic volume is still large for a single tunnel.